Muhirwakyeyune/-Image-Denoising/README.md

 - PyTorch
 - Matplotlib

-## Contributing

-Contributions are welcome!
-Please follow the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## License

-This project is licensed under the [African Masters In Machine Intelligence](LICENSE).
+This project is licensed under the [African Masters In Machine Intelligence(https://aimsammi.org/).